Adisu-hash/Multi-user-quiz-game/README.md

 ## 📦 Project Structure

-├── src/
+- src/
-│ main.py # or quiz_game.py – game’s entry point
+main.py # or quiz_game.py – game’s entry point
-├── docs/
+- docs/
-│ How_to_Play.txt # full “how to play” instructions
+How_to_Play.txt # full “how to play” instructions
-├── media/
+- media/
-│ demo_link.txt # link to screen-recorded demo (or demo.mp4 if <25MB)
+demo_link.txt # link to screen-recorded demo (or demo.mp4 if <25MB)
-└── README.md
+- README.md

-> If your entry file is named differently (e.g., `quiz_game.py`), update the commands below.

 ---